atomgalaxy/wg21-calltarget/calltarget.md

 If the `declcall(@_expression_@)` is evaluated and not a constant expression, the program is ill-formed (but SFINAE-friendly).

-However, if it is unevaluated, it's not an error.
+However, if it is unevaluated, it's not an error, because the type of the expression is useful as the type argument to `static_cast`!

 Example: